 Are continuous wear contact lenses gentle to the eyes?

 Question: I would like to ask about lenses that you don’t have to take out at night.
 Don’t they damage the eyes?

-Reply: The contact lenses that you don’t have to take out at night – continuous wear contact lenses, have their advantages.
+Reply: The contact lenses that you don’t have to take out at night – Extended wear – have their advantages.
 For example, in situations with worsened hygiene conditions.
 Healthy wearing requires you to follow certain principles, especially when it comes to continuous wear lenses.
 That’s why I would recommend, if possible, taking the lenses out every 3–4 days at night and going for regular check-ups.
 If you follow these rules, you don’t have to worry about your eyes being damaged.